 Milwaukee Police Officer Requirements

-The selection process for qualified applicants to the MPD begins with a written test and a physical fitness test.
-Those who pass both are placed on an eligibility list for consideration.
-Those from the list who are offered employment must first pass medical and psychological examinations before being ready to attend the 23-week basic training course.
+While not required at the time of hire, the City of Milwaukee gives preference points in the selection process to military veterans, city residents, and college graduates.
+The selection process for qualified applicants to the MPD begins with a written test and an oral interview.
+Candidates must also be physically fit enough to perform the duties of a law enforcement officer; as a result, a physical fitness test is the next stage in the hiring process.
+Those who pass the first two stages are placed on an eligibility list for consideration.
+Those from the list who are offered employment must first pass medical and psychological examinations, including a drug test, before being invited to attend the 27-week police academy.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Milwaukee Police Department employment page.
+If you are ready to apply, find specific application information on the Milwaukee Department of Employee Relations website.

 Milwaukee Metro Police Department Information